 A couple of weekends ago I took my son to Centreville on Centre Island in Toronto.
 We had lot's of fun, but one of the highlights happened when the carousel he was riding was taken over by Goths.
 Ah the memories.

+I stealthily snapped my camera, pretending to take pictures of Duncan.
+Shh!
+So excellent.
+Minus the cape, this looks a bit like my first boyfriend, Dave.
+Ah, the memories!
 The guy in front of Stripey Tights sat backwards on the carousel.
 I don't think I would have been so daring when I was a teenager.
 "We'll get kicked off the ride!"
+I'm not quite sure what the look is here.
+Knights Templar?
+Still, you've got to admire someone for wearing something akin to Masonic ceremonial garb in the heat of summer.

 I'm a slightly off-beat Toronto-area teacher who enjoys writing and photography.
 I come from a family of collectors and now I'm dragging my own family around to yard sales.
 It's just a bit of fun.
 Enjoy the scenes.